12 Best Red Dot Sights 2022 [Gunfighter's Choice]

 Offers 6.5 MOA Dot (RM07) - Bigger the dot, the rounder it is, the more clear it is to shooters with poor vision, and less starburst overlapping the dot.

 Check out more large dot size optic here

 - Open emitter attracts dirt

 Holosun 507C X2 - Best RMR Alternative

-HoloSun HE507C X2 2 MOA reflex sight is among one of their best high quality budget optics.
-This is the best alternative for a Trijicon RMR at 2/3 the price.
+HoloSun HE507C X2 2 MOA reflex sight is the best Trijicon RMR alternative at a good price.

 It uses the same mounting footprint as the RMR, so you can use it on any existing RMR mount.
 It's among one of the best red dot sights for shotguns, PCC and rifles with a minimalistic overall profile

 Side Battery Access - Access the battery from the side.
 No sight removal is required nor re-zeroing